rstudio/gt/tests/testthat/_snaps/tab_footnote.md

-# footnotes with no location are rendered correctly
+# Footnotes with no location are rendered correctly

     Code
       .